epam/ai-dial/docs/user-guide.md

 ![](./img/system_prompt.png)

 The system prompt in AI DIAL refers to the initial instructions given to the model.
-You can use any previously created prompt as a system prompt (for details, refer to the [Create](#create) in Prompts), and it will set the context and tone for the whole conversation.

 The system prompt in AI DIAL is like a compass for a traveler, pointing the model in the right direction to navigate the conversational landscape, ensuring it stays on course and aligned with the overall purpose and desired outcome.

+Type `/` in the text box to select any previously created prompt as a system prompt (for details, refer to the [Create](#create) in Prompts), and it will set the context and tone for the whole conversation.

-You can change system prompts during a conversation by selecting the **Settings** icon at the top bar of the conversation.
+You can change system prompts during a conversation by selecting the [Settings](#conversation-settings) icon at the top bar of the conversation.

 #### Example

-Let’s compare a conversation with a system prompt selected and a conversation without a system prompt.
-For illustration purposes, we’re going to use the compare mode (refer to the [Compare](#compare) section for details) and create two conversations with identical settings except for the system prompt selection.
+Let's compare a conversation with a system prompt selected and a conversation without a system prompt.
+For illustration purposes, we are going to use the compare mode (refer to the [Compare](#compare) section for details) and create two conversations with identical settings except for the system prompt selection.

 The prompt used as a system prompt is as follows: